donovanjblake/mcmod-manager/README.md

 Give a path to download the found mods to.
 If the folder does not exist, create it.
 Does not delete items in the folder, but will overwrite them.

+`--install`

+Download the project files into their appropriate directories under the `.minecraft` folder.
+**NOTE:** This does not work with datapacks, as they have to be installed for each world.

 `--validate`